Skip to main content

 Required Documents

-A completed application form with four passport-sized photos
+A completed application form

-A description of the job issued by the employer
+A job description issued by the employer

-Details of prior work experience of the prospective employee
+Details of prior work experience

 Compliant, reliable, error-free and touchless payroll in Mauritius